 When you participate in the stock market, especially in derivatives, you often hear the term “long unwinding”.
 But what does it really mean?
 Long unwinding refers to the process of exiting long positions—those trades where you’ve bought with the expectation that prices will rise.
 It typically happens when traders start selling these positions either to book profits or cut losses.
 You might come across this term frequently in the Futures & Options (F&O) segment, where investors take long positions in anticipation of upward price movement.
 However, when the sentiment changes, they begin closing those positions, leading to a phase known as long unwinding.
 Recognising this behaviour can give you deeper insight into market sentiment shifts.
 If you actively follow market charts and open interest data, learning about long unwinding helps you read trading patterns more effectively and understand why a particular stock or index is facing pressure.

-Example of Long Unwinding in F&O Market
+Example of Long Unwinding in Futures and Options Market

 When Does Long Unwinding Occur?